mackerelio/fluent-plugin-mackerel/README.md

 </match>
 ```

-When you send service metric, "custom" can be removed with `remove_prefix` as follows.
+When sending service metrics, the prefix "custom" can be removed with `remove_prefix` as follows.
-This option is not availabe when sending host metric.
+This option is not availabe when sending host metrics.

 ```
 <match ...>